 Visiting a night market may not be your first thought when it comes to planning a night out, but Taipei’s offerings are extremely popular with locals as well as tourists.
 Shilin Night Market, in particular, has a great deal of variety to offer.
 It is focussed around the Yangming Theatre and Cicheng Temple – both of which are worth visiting – and the surrounding streets are home to popular cinemas, karaoke bars and video arcades.
 The selection of street food available is unrivalled and is one of the main attractions of the market.
 If you still have energy left over after all that, you could always pick up a few bargain souvenirs, too.

 Taipei Eye is particularly renowned for the quality of the Beijing opera section, which is usually the focus of the second half of the show, the first half being focussed on Taiwan’s aboriginal culture.
-The whole show changes every three months, keeping it fresh and exciting and always worth a return visit.
+The whole show changes every 3 months, keeping it fresh and exciting and always worth a return visit.

 - Location: No. 113, Section 2, Zhongshan N Rd, Zhongshan District, Taipei City, Taiwan 104

 - Tel: +886 (0)2 2568 2677

-Taipei’s rainy weather means that the skyscraper-studded horizon does not feature many rooftop pools and bars.
-Woo Bar, on top of the W Taipei hotel, is practically the only rooftop pool bar in the city, and is a popular party place as a result.
-The home of regular pool parties, Woo Bar features a modern, colourful style, with a number of signature fruity drinks including citrus-infused vodka.
+Woobar, on top of the W Taipei hotel, is practically the only rooftop pool bar in the city, and is a popular party place as a result.
+The home of regular pool parties, Woobar features a modern, colourful style, with a number of fruity signature drinks, including citrus-infused vodka.

 - Location: W Taipei, No. 10, Section 5, Zhongxiao East Road, Xinyi District, Taipei City, Taiwan 110

 - Tel: +886 (0)2 7703 8887